Flux for Helm Users

 Automatic Uninstalls and Rollback

-The Helm Controller offers an extensive set of configuration options to remediate when a Helm release fails, using spec.install.remediate, spec.upgrade.remediate, spec.rollback and spec.uninstall.
+The Helm Controller offers an extensive set of configuration options to remediate when a Helm release fails, using spec.install.remediation, spec.upgrade.remediation, spec.rollback and spec.uninstall.
 Features include the option to remediate with an uninstall after an upgrade failure, and the option to keep a failed release for debugging purposes when it has run out of retries.

 Here is an example for configuring automated uninstalls (for all available fields,

 Uninstall API references linked above):